PE-Cray/cray-openshmemx/doc/source/intro_shmem.rst

               Setting this to 1 is highly recommended when running jobs with all-to-all communication patterns.

-              Default: For jobs sizes of < 64 ranks, default is 0 For job sizes of 64 ranks or larger, default is 1
+              Default: For jobs sizes of < 64 PEs, default is 0 For job sizes of 64 PEs or larger, default is 1

    FI_VERBS_PREFER_XRC